adventuregamestudio/ags-manual-source/ScriptManagedStructs.md

 ManagedStruct* ms;
 ```

-Above does not create an instance of a struct though, only a pointer!
+Above does not create an instance of a struct, only a pointer!
 No object exists yet, and a new pointer is assigned "null".
 An instance of a managed struct is created using a [`new` keyword](ScriptKeywords#new), like this:

 ```ags